jezzsantos/saastack/docs/design-principles/0020-api-framework.md

 * `X-Correlation-ID`

 If any of these headers are found in a request, we are then extracting that value and using it as the `ICallerContext.CallId` that is then passed down the call stack to all layers.
-Otherwise we are fabricating a brand new value for the Correlation ID, and starting with that value.
+Otherwise, we are fabricating a brand-new value for the Correlation ID, and starting with that value.

 > Correlation ID that are fabricated are simply UUIDs (see `Caller.GenerateCallId()`)